NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/consumer-apis/overview.md

 For a DI-aware component, the intended usage is that the component take an IDataProtectionProvider parameter in its constructor and that the DI system automatically provides this service when the component is instantiated.

+> [!NOTE]
-Note: Some applications (such as console applications or ASP.NET 4.x applications) might not be DI-aware so cannot use the mechanism described here.
+> Some applications (such as console applications or ASP.NET 4.x applications) might not be DI-aware so cannot use the mechanism described here.
 For these scenarios consult the [Non DI Aware Scenarios](../configuration/non-di-scenarios.md) document for more information on getting an instance of an IDataProtection provider without going through DI.

 The following sample demonstrates three concepts: